SangTran13/time-swap-android/README.md

 2️⃣ Open the project in **Android Studio**.
 3️⃣ Sync **Gradle** and install dependencies.
 4️⃣ Obtain a **Google Maps API Key** from **Google Cloud Console**.
-5️⃣ Add your API key and other environment variables in **local.properties**:
+5️⃣ Add your API key and other environment variables in **local.properties** and Add your Google Map API key in **res/values/strings.xml**:
    ```properties
    BASE_AUTH_URL=YOUR_LINK_API
    BASE_API_URL=YOUR_LINK_API